google/WebFundamentals/src/content/en/updates/2019/06/nic75.md

           type="video/mp4" />
 </video>

-The [web share API](/web/updates/2016/09/navigator-share) allows you to plug into the share service provided by the OS, making it easy to share web pages and apps with other installed apps on the users device.
+The [Web Share API](/web/updates/2016/09/navigator-share) allows you to plug into the share service provided by the OS, making it easy to share web pages and apps with other installed apps on the user's device.

 In Chrome 75, the Web Share API now supports the sharing of files!
 I’m particularly excited about this because it makes it way easier for apps to